 When you aren’t soaking up the sun, get out and explore.
 Visit Currituck Beach Lighthouse and climb the 220 steps to the top.
 Take in the views, which include the historic Whalehead mansion.
 Seeing its beauty from above should entice you to tour the 1920s-era Art Nouveau-style home, sitting on nearly 40 manicured acres along the Currituck Sound.

 If you want to enjoy nature beyond observing, choose from several activities.
 Try crabbing – as in catching live crabs with a net and bait – on the beach, which can be exciting for all ages.
 If you’d prefer larger catches, there are world-class fishing opportunities here.
-Or turn this into a full day of exploring nature by taking a ferry ride to Knotts Island.
+Or turn this into a full day of exploring nature by taking a ferry ride from the Currituck mainland to Knotts Island.
 Here you’ll find the Mackay Island National Wildlife Refuge, home to many rare and endangered species as well as hiking and biking trails.
-You might feel as if you’re off the beaten path in Knotts Island, but when your discovery leads you to Martin Farm and Winery, celebrate with a glass or two.